The Tea Party (band): Post-breakup (2006–2011)

-In 2006 Chatwood continued to compose the Prince of Persia video game soundtracks for Ubisoft Montreal.
+In 2006, Chatwood continued to compose the Prince of Persia video game soundtracks for Ubisoft Montreal.

-Burrows joined Rush's Geddy Lee and Alex Lifeson, and other Canadian musicians as drummer in the one-off project the Big Dirty Band as well as presenting the midday shift on The Rock, a radio station in Windsor.
-In 2008 Burrows announced that he, Edwin, Mike Turner and Amir Epstein would form the band Crash Karma, recording their debut album in early 2009.
+Burrows joined Rush's Geddy Lee and Alex Lifeson, and other Canadian musicians as drummer in the one-off project the Big Dirty Band.
+Burrows also presented during the midday shift on The Rock, a radio station in Windsor.
+In 2008, Burrows announced that he, Edwin, Mike Turner and Amir Epstein would form the band Crash Karma, recording their debut album in early 2009.

 Martin moved to Ireland and recorded his debut solo album Exile and the Kingdom, which was released in Canada and Australia in 2006.
 He has toured parts of Europe, Canada and Australia, and released two live albums, Live in Brisbane 2006 and Live in Dublin, in November 2006 and May 2007, respectively.
 In August 2008, Martin announced the formation of his new band, The Armada.
 In 2010, The Armada broke up.
 Jeff Martin founded a new band called Jeff Martin 777 with Jay Cortez on bass and Malcolm Clark on drums.
-Their debut album The Ground Cries Out was released on March 1 in Canada and made it to No. 51 in the Canadian Albums Chart.
+Their debut album The Ground Cries Out was released on 1 March in Canada and made it to No. 51 in the Canadian Albums Chart.